 How quickly do returns go back into stock?

 Returned packages that sit on the loading dock are a stranded asset.
-The item isn’t available to be sold to someone else.
+You can’t sell that to someone else as long as its waiting there.

-Make sure you 3PL provider gets returns back on the shelves quickly.
+Make sure your 3PL provider gets product returns back on the shelves quickly.

 Some returns may have issues.
-You need to keep damaged goods out of stock to keep from damaging your reputation.
+You need to keep damaged goods out of stock to prevent them from harming your reputation.
 Find out how warehouse staff assesses whether a return is suitable to resell.

 10. Can this 3PL provider handle customer service?

-As your eCommerce company grows, you may want to outsource more of your customer service to your 3PL provider.
+As your eCommerce company grows, you may want to outsource more customer service to your 3PL provider.